mfaulconer/Stat386-Blog/_posts/2025-04-14-Streamlit-and-EDA.md

 While I have provided some plots to visualize the data, I have also created an app using streamlit!

+Using my app, you can look deeper into the relationships between positions and NBA Combine Test performance.
+Simply select a position and one or more test categories, and you can see the distributions of performances across the dataset.
+Do guards and forwards tend to run faster than centers?
+Is there significant differences within positional groups (Ex: Small forward, Power forward)?

+My app also includes a filter to look at team specific traits.
+Type in any NBA team, and each of their draft picks' combine results will be pulled into a table.
+Filter further by just looking at specific years.
+Do certain teams have a noticable trend in the skills they draft for?

+These are just some ideas of further analysis or questions you can use my data for.
+Feel free to access my streamlit app here and start exploring!

 ## Wrapping Up